janik96v/SORASim/Installation/AirSim_Installation_Guide.md

-**AirSim Installationsanleitung:**

-Die Installationnsanleitung soll als Ergänzung zur Anleitung auf [https://microsoft.github.io/AirSim/build\_windows/](https://microsoft.github.io/AirSim/build_windows/) und zum Video auf [https://www.youtube.com/watch?v=1oY8Qu5maQQ&ab\_channel=ChrisLovett](https://www.youtube.com/watch?v=1oY8Qu5maQQ&ab_channel=ChrisLovett) sie enthält gewisse Details, welche in keinem der beiden anderen Anleitungen enthalten waren.
+# AirSim Installation Guide

+The installation guide is intended to add information to AirSim's [official documenetation](https://microsoft.github.io/AirSim/build_windows/) and the [installation video](https://www.youtube.com/watch?v=1oY8Qu5maQQ&ab_channel=ChrisLovett) of Chris Lovett.
+This file contains certain details that were not included in either of the other two sources.

-- Download Unreal Launcher und Installation von Unreal Engine \>= 4.25
+1. Download Unreal Launcher and install Unreal Engine \>= 4.25
-- Installation Microsoft Visual Studio 2022 und 2019.
-Installation der folgenden Pakete:
+2. Install Microsoft Visual Studio 2019 and 2022 and the following packages:
   - Desktop Development with C++
   - Windows 10 SDK 10.0.18362
-  - neuste .NET Framework SDK
+  - Newest .NET Framework SDK

-HINWEIS: Visual Studio 2019 wird nur für die Installation von AirSim verwendet, das Unreal Projekt kann nur mit Visual Studio 2022 geöffnet werden.

-- Erstellen eines Unreal Projekts und download einer passenden Unreal World (e.g Landscape Mountains).
-Für die Erstellung eines korrekt Projekts muss aus der New Project Categories Games ausgewählt werden.
-Danach muss ein Blank Project gewählt werden und die Option von Blueprint auf C++ geändert werden.
-Den Rest der Einstellungen muss beibehalten werden.
-Der Speicherort und der Projektname kann vor der Erstellung geändert werden.
-- Die heruntergeladene Welt und das erstellte Projekt müssen nun gemerged werden.
-  - Kopieren des Ordners Maps und Assets im Content Ordner des Landscape Mountains Projekts in den Content Ordner des neuen Unreal Projekts
-  - Kopieren des Ordners DerivedDataCache vom Landscape Mountain Projekts in den Content Ordner des neuen Unreal Projekts
-  - Inhalt der DefaultEngine.ini Datei im Config Ordner des Landscape Mountains Projekts muss dem gleichnamigen File im neuen Unreal Projekt angefügt werden.
-Neuer Inhalt nur ergänzen und nicht den bestehenden Inhalt im neuen Unreal Projekt überschreiben
+> **NOTE:** Visual Studio 2019 is only required to install AirSim (v1.7.0).
+To set up the Unreal project the newer version of Visual Studio was needed as with the version of 2019 several issues where experienced.
+According to the [AirSim's repository](https://github.com/microsoft/AirSim) newer version should also support VS 2022

+3. Create an Unreal project and download a suitable Unreal World (e.g. Landscape Mountains) from the Unreal Editor or from the **Assets** list of the corresponding release on the [AirSim repository](https://github.com/microsoft/AirSim/releases/tag/v1.8.1-windows).
+4. To create the Unreal project correctly select: "New Project Categories>Games>Blank Projec>" then change the option Blueprint to C++ keep the rest of the settings as default and change the location and name of the project.
+5 .Merge the downloaded world environment with the created project:
+  - Copy the folder "Maps" and "Assets" from the "Content" folder of the downloaded Unreal World (e.g. Landscape Mountains) to the "Content" folder of the creatd project
+  - Copy the folder "DerivedDataCache" from the downloaded Unreal World (e.g. Landscape Mountains) to the "Content" folder of the creatd project
+  - Copy the content of the "DefaultEngine.ini" file from the "Config" folder of the downloaded Unreal World (e.g. Landscape Mountains) to same file of the new Unreal project.
+Only add new content but do not overwrite the existing content
-- Installation von AirSim durch öffnen der Developer Command Prompt for Visual Studio 2022
+6. Install AirSim by opening the Developer Command Prompt for Visual Studio 2022.
-- Wechsel des Directory auf einen Ordner nicht welcher nicht im Directory C: liegt, sonst fehlen die Berechtigungen die AirSim Dateien herunterzuladen und Visual Studio muss mit Admin Rechten ausgeführt werden
-- Ausführen des Befehls git clone https://github.com/Microsoft/AirSim.git.

-WICHTIG: Falls der Befehl git nicht gefunden werden kann, muss git zuerst über den folgenden Link installiert werden [http://git-scm.com/download/win](http://git-scm.com/download/win)
+7. Change the directory to a folder that is not in the C: directory, otherwise the permissions to download the AirSim files are missing and Visual Studio must be executed as Admin
+8. Execute the command `git clone https://github.com/Microsoft/AirSim.git`

+> **NOTE:** If the comman can not found Git, it must be installed first with the following link: [http://git-scm.com/download/win](http://git-scm.com/download/win)

 - Nach erfolgreichem Download der AirSim Dateien wechsel in den AirSim Ordner (cd AirSim)
 - Installation durch build.cmd.
 Dadurch wird ein Plugin Ordner erstellt, welcher danach ins bestehende Unreal Projekt eingefügt werden kann.